-Siebel software allow organizations to maintain a single source for customer information.
-Using Siebel software, an organization can better facilitate the sales and marketing forces by concentrating all customer information into one source.
+Siebel is a software application that allows organizations to maintain a single source for customer information.
+Using Siebel, an organization can better facilitate the sales and marketing forces by concentrating all customer information into one source.
 This source is accessible using multiple channels.
 A field sales person can consult the Web, the company call center, or any number of networks to access information needed for a customer.